curlpipe/ox/README.md

 ox
 ```

-This will open up an empty buffer.
+This will open up an empty document.

 If you wish to open a file straight from the command line, you can run
 ```